viernesv/mastermind/README.md

 # Mastermind
-Virgilio Viernes, 05/27/2022
+Completed for consideration into LinkedIn's REACH Apprenticeship Program Created by: Virgilio Viernes
-For consideration into LinkedIn's REACH Apprenticeship Program
+Date: 05/27/2022

 ## Overview